 During last month’s webinar,“SEO Today: Now What Does Google Want?!”
 Jennifer Ellis, attorney, educator, online marketing consultant, and ABA author of“WordPress in One Hour for Lawyers” discussed the basics of SEO and provided information about the tools you’ll need to start driving traffic to your website.

-If you missed it you can watch a video of the webinar here.
 During the webinar, there were a number of great questions asked from viewers that Jennifer didn’t have sufficient time to answer.
 Fortunately, she was kind enough to provide us with her answers below:

 1) If I want to add content regarding a particular practice area, would this be best accomplished through many blog posts or additional pages on our website?
 (Chris)